September 2018 inter-Korean summit: 20 September (Day 3)

-The leaders of the two Koreas visited Mount Paektu together.
-Moon traveled from Pyongyang by plane to Samjiyon Airport near Mount Paektu where Kim arrived first to greet him.
-They then rode vehicles to the mountain on the North Korean-Chinese border.
+At 6:39 a.m., Moon Jae-in left the Paekhwawon Guest House in Pyongyang and boarded the South Korean Air Force No. 2 special plane, arriving at Samjiyon Airport at 8:20 a.m.
+Kim Jong Un and his wife arrived at Samjiyon Airport early in the morning to hold a welcoming ceremony for Moon Jae-in and his wife, and set off together to climb Mount Paektu at around 8:30 a.m.
+Moon Jae-in and his wife arrived at General Peak with Kim Jong Un and his wife in the same car, and after a short stay at the Alley Station, the train station for traveling to and from Mount Paektu, they took a cable car at 10:10 a.m. and arrived at Cheonchi at 10:20 a.m.
+When climbing Mount Paektu, Moon Jae-in said that he hoped that the South Korean people could visit the place one day.
+They then rode vehicles to the mountain on the China–North Korea border.
 The leaders also rode together in a cable car to reach Heaven Lake, located in a crater atop the mountain's sacred volcano area.
 Moon was the first South Korean President to visit Mount Paektu.
 After reaching the lake, Kim and Moon, along with their wives, posed together in front of it for a picture.
 The mountain's volcano and Heaven Lake is considered to be the most sacred sites in Korean mythology and Kim's family has long identified themselves as the "Mount Paektu bloodline."
 Before Moon returned to South Korea, a stone marker was dedicated during a tree planting ceremony in Pyongyang to commemorate his trip to North Korea.
 Kim also shipped two tons of North Korean pine mushrooms, known locally as songyi, across the border before Moon returned as well.
 Moon press secretary Yoon Young-chan stated that the mushrooms would be given to 4,000 South Koreans who had family members in North Korea.
 Senior citizens in this group also had the privilege of eating 500 grams each before the Chuseok festival.

+Then, after the two leaders had lunch in Samjiyon, Moon Jae-in and his wife and the delegation members would return home.
+At 3:30 p.m., Moon Jae-in returned to Seoul Seongnam Airport from Samjiyon by special plane, while the other members of the delegation returned home from Pyongyang Sunan International Airport, officially ending the three-day summit.